xiangyuan/blog/content/blog/2012/2012-07-29_mail-loop-from-hell.rst

-public: yes
-tags: [internet, stories, irc]
-summary: One of those awesome 90ies computer stories...

 Mail Loop From Hell
 ===================

+:tags: internet, stories, irc
+:language: en
+:summary: One of those awesome 90ies computer stories...

 Found in `#django` on freenode, Jul 12, 2012.
 All names are edited.